mengshus/YSP2020/simple-pruning/README.md

 In the running command, specify the `.yaml` file by `--config-file`.
 For a file `lenet.yaml` stored in `profile` folder, just use `--config-file lenet`.

-Run the `misc.py` file to get a `.yaml` template that will be stored into `profile` folder.
-The file name is the network class name (e.g., `LeNet5`).
+Run the `gen_yaml.py` file to get a `.yaml` template that will be stored into `profile` folder automatically.
+The file name will be the network class name (e.g., `LeNet5`).
 The network structure also needs to be imported and the model needs to be specified, like in `pruning.py`.
 The template looks like this:
 ```yaml
 prune_ratios: